AkifObaidi/predict_laptop_prices/README.md

 | 8  | 5  | 500 | 10  | 58000 |
 | 16  | 7  | 512  | 11  | 96000 |
 ## Check predictor.ipynb for the code.
+## Note
+You can change the laptop_prices.csv to your data.
+I found these data on a shooping website you can put your data and predict based on your data.